savannahpobre/HTOF/README.rst

 do it manually with the user interface.
 Download a .csv of the predicted scans and scan epochs from GOST (https://gaia.esac.esa.int/gost/).
 In particular, using the 'submit for events forecast' feature on the website.
-One should select the widest range of dates possible because \codename automatically restricts the predicted epochs of observations to the desired data release range (e.g., EDR3) and removes any astrometric gaps.
+One should select the widest range of dates possible because htof automatically restricts the predicted epochs of observations to the desired data release range (e.g., EDR3) and removes any astrometric gaps.

 Let ra_vs_epoch, dec_vs_epoch be 1d arrays of ra and dec positions.